-The term "dating violence" means violence committed by a person
+The term "dating violence" means violence committed by a person i.
+Dating Violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse.

 - 1) who is or has been in a social relationship of a romantic or intimate nature with the victim and - 2) The existence of such a relationship shall be based on the reporting party's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.